raganwald/javascript-spessore/manuscript/markdown/mainmatter/mop/objects.md

 ## What is an Object?

-> A Smalltalk object can do exactly three things: Hold state (references to other objects), receive a message from itself or another object, and in the course of processing a message, send messages to itself or another object.—[Smalltalk on Wikipedia][smalltalk]
+> A Smalltalk object can do exactly three things: Hold state (references to other objects), receive a message from itself or another object, and in the course of processing a message, send messages to itself or another object.--[Smalltalk on Wikipedia][smalltalk]

 [smalltalk]: https://en.wikipedia.org/wiki/Smalltalk